NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 A CyberChef **recipe** is one or more operations chained together, where each operation can have optional parameters.
 For example: converting data into a base64-encoded string (using the *ToBase64* operation), and then calculating the SHA3 hash with an output size of 256 of that base64 encoded data using the *SHA3* operation with the 256 output-size option.

-Recipes (versus operations) must be formatted in CyberChef's compact json format (more information below), which can be done through the CyberChef web GUI.
+Recipes (versus an operation) must be formatted in CyberChef's compact json format (more information below), which can be done through the CyberChef web GUI.

-Please make sure to read the section below titled **Charsets, Quotes, and Escaped Characters** and **Parameter ordering** before you try to use this app, as command ordering is important.
+Please make sure to read the section below titled **Charsets, Quotes, and Escaped Characters** and **Parameter ordering** before you try to use this app to avoid errors, as parameter ordering is important.

 ## **operation** parameter
 This is the simplest method, and allows you to apply a single CyberChef operation without any parameters.